 Subsequently, investigations focused on deep monitoring of the in going and out going communications from the network hoping there would be an indication as to what was occurring.
 Again, the investigators found no evidence of full remote access.
 The bank sought assistance from the cybersecurity investigations practice of a leading global consulting firm.
 The team discovered that the perpetrators had cloned an authentic laptop, spoofed laptop, belonging to the bank.
 It was connecting to the network infrastructure via an out-of-band channel in parallel to the existing and legitimate laptop.

-The network access profile and envelope, in addition to the certificate, were authentic and valid.
-Meaning that none of the existing security and monitoring tools recognized it as a invisible network device.
-The attackers were using a “ghost” malicious device that was acting in the shadow of the legitimate one.
-Upon further investigation, the team discovered an unidentified small hardware device installed in one of the distribution cabinets.
-It was providing the perpetrator with remote access capabilities, with the existing security measures completely oblivious.
-No one knew what this device was, what it was doing, who brought it in, and when.
+The network access profile, certificate, and other authentication measures were authentic and valid, meaning none of the existing security and monitoring tools could detect it as a rogue device on network.
+The attackers had employed a “ghost” malicious device that remained undetected.
+Upon further investigation, the team found an unidentified small hardware device installed in one of the distribution cabinets.
+This device provided the attackers with remote access, completely bypassing existing security measures.

-With the growing sophistication of cyber threats, the concept of invisible network devices detection has become a crucial focus in ensuring network security.
+With the growing sophistication of cyber threats, the concept of detecting rogue devices on network has become a crucial focus in ensuring network security.
+As new technologies emerge, attackers continue to innovate, using tools that are harder to identify.

-These devices do not have an IP or MAC address meaning that Intrusion Detection Systems (IDS), Network Access Control (Moving Beyond NACs) and Network Monitoring tools are unable to detect them.
-The entire manipulation occurs on the Physical Layer (Layer 1 Visibility) and the Data-Link Layer (Layer 2).
-Therefore, all higher-level communications are deemed authentic and secure.
+These rogue devices were particularly challenging to detect as they did not have an IP or MAC address.
+As a result, traditional Intrusion Detection Systems (IDS), Network Access Control (NACs), and network monitoring tools failed to identify them.
+The manipulation occurred on the Physical Layer and the Data-Link Layer (Layer 2), where higher-level communications appeared authentic and secure, complicating the detection process.

 In this specific incident, the perpetrators utilized a BeagleBone board running USBProxy.
 When attached to the scanning device and the computer system that stores the records of genuine handprints, allowed the attacker to bypass the authentication.